The workshop focuses on survivor stages of change, interventions, and the concept of abuse-instilled fear that complicates recovery.

 Help your clients heal

 Coercive relationships are characterized by behaviors such as manipulation, control, intimidation, and abuse.
-These behaviors can have a significant impact on a person's mental and emotional well-being and may cause long-term trauma and psychological harm.
-The impact of such relationships can have long-lasting and devastating effects on an individual's mental and emotional well-being.
+These behaviors can have a significant impact on a person's mental and emotional well-being, and may cause long-term trauma and psychological harm.
+According to the Centers for Disease Control, approximately 1 in 4 women and nearly 1 in 10 men have experienced intimate partner violence during their lifetime.

 Program objectives: